One great byproduct of Frisco’s rapid growth over the past decade-plus is the accompanying uptick in the number of great restaurants here.

-(While 5th Street’s sandwich ranked first on my list, there are two other great grilled chicken sandwiches in town which are worthy of mention.
-Both are at Super Chix: their Blackened Cajun, which comes with garlic aioli, lettuce, tomato and fried pickles; and the That’s My Bacon Jam, which of course features bacon jam, Gouda, lettuce and tomato.)
+You may also enjoy Super Chix’ Blackened Cajun, which comes with garlic aioli, lettuce, tomato and fried pickles; and the That’s My Bacon Jam, which of course features bacon jam, Gouda, lettuce and tomato.

 If you’re craving Buffalo wings and tacos, Crush Taco’s Buffalo Chicken Taco is a popular offering that will likely satisfy both cravings.
 This stuffed taco features great chicken in Buffalo sauce, but the accompanying crumbled blue cheese, diced celery, carrot and mild ranch crema helps bring all these flavors together nicely.

 Sure, this taco is $4.50, but after you eat one, you won’t think twice about handing the money over for another.
 They are that good.
 Diners can also choose whether they want this tasty dish on a corn or a flour tortilla.